gill6151/mercury/README.md

 RSS Parser for IRC

+This bot is currently in development and not fully functioning.
+Do not use in production.

 ## Commands

+- `m!feed [FEED] [ENTRIES]` - Return the last x amount of entries from any RSS feed.
-- m!set [OPTION] [VALUE] - Changes a bot setting, more info to be added here later.
+- `m!set [OPTION] [VALUE]` - Changes a bot setting, more info to be added here later.

 ## Deployment